 What to do when management pushes back

 Management refuses to provide a specific representation.
-ISA 580.16–19 sets out the response in a decision sequence.
+ISA 580.16 -19 sets out the response in a decision sequence.

-If management does not provide one or more of the mandatory representations (ISA 580.10–11), the auditor must disclaim the opinion under ISA 580.20.
+If management does not provide one or more of the mandatory representations ( ISA 580.10 -11), the auditor must disclaim the opinion under ISA 580.20 .
 No exceptions.
-The mandatory representations relate to management's responsibilities under the terms of the engagement.
-If management won't acknowledge those responsibilities, the auditor cannot conduct the audit.
+The mandatory representations relate to management’s responsibilities under the terms of the engagement.
+If management won’t acknowledge those responsibilities, the auditor cannot conduct the audit.

 Worked example: Dijkstra Logistics B.V.

-Client profile: Dijkstra Logistics B.V., a freight forwarding company based in Rotterdam.
+Client profile.
+Dijkstra Logistics B.V., a freight forwarding company based in Rotterdam.
 Revenue: €42M.
 Reporting framework: Dutch GAAP.
 Year-end: 31 December 2025.
 Audit report date: 15 March 2026.
 One significant estimate (provision for onerous contracts, €1.4M).
 One ongoing legal claim (€800K, disclosed in the notes).
-Revenue recognition identified as a significant risk under ISA 240.26.
+Revenue recognition identified as a significant risk under ISA 240.26 .

 ISA-required engagement-specific representations

-Onerous contracts provision: management confirms that the assumptions used to calculate the provision for onerous contracts (€1.4M, covering two loss-making freight contracts expiring in Q3 2026) are reasonable and that no additional onerous contracts exist at the balance sheet date.
-This representation is included because the provision is a significant estimate and the underlying assumptions (expected loss per shipment, remaining contract volume) are within management's knowledge.
+On the onerous contracts provision, management confirms that the assumptions used to calculate the provision (€1.4M, covering two loss-making freight contracts expiring in Q3 2026) are reasonable and that no additional onerous contracts exist at the balance sheet date.
+This representation is included because the provision is a significant estimate and the underlying assumptions (expected loss per shipment, remaining contract volume) are within management’s knowledge.
+On the legal claim, management confirms that the €800K legal claim disclosed in the notes represents the best estimate of the probable outflow, that no other material legal claims exist that have not been disclosed, and that legal counsel’s assessment has been shared with the auditor.

 Dating and signing